stepanblyschak/SONiC/doc/mlx_build.md

   + These images will contain different FW, SDK, SAI versions
   + sonic_installer will refuse to install image which have the same name

-### 2. Override versions in relevant makefiles

-Pros:
-+ No need to change anything in buildsystem
-+ No issue with image name - need to either commit changes or dirty image with timestamp in the name will be built

-Cons:
-+ Less simple for automation
-+ Need to change several makefiles (fw.mk, sdk.mk, mlnx-sai.mk) to change versions

 ### 2. Expose FW, SDK, SAI versions through rules/config

 User or Jenkins job has to write specific variables to *rules/config* in order to override versions